 That several challenges have been identified in the implementation of the WSIS Action Lines that still remain and would need to be addressed in order to build inclusive Information Society beyond 2015.

-UNESCO, International Organization: That several challenges have been identified in the implementation of the WSIS Action Lines that still remain and would need to be addressed in order to build inclusive Information Society beyond 2015.
+UNESCO, International Organization: That several challenges have been identified in the implementation of the WSIS Action Lines that still remain and would need to be addressed in order to build inclusive Information and Knowledge Societies beyond 2015.

 The need for ensuring proper integration of the WSIS and the Post-2015 Development Agenda.